SeqWare/queryengine/README.md

 ## Introduction

-This README is just a quick overview of building SeqWare.
-See our [project homepage](http://seqware.github.com) for much more documentation.
+This README is just a quick overview of building the SeqWare Query Engine.
+See our [project homepage](http://seqware.github.io/docs/8-query-engine/) for much more documentation.

-This is top level of the [SeqWare Project](http://seqware.github.com).
-This contains the 5 major components of the SeqWare project along with
+This contains the 3 major components of the query engine project along with
 documentation:

-* seqware-meta-db
-* seqware-webservice
-* seqware-portal
-* seqware-pipeline
-* seqware-queryengine
+* seqware-queryengine-backend
-* seqware-common
+* seqware-queryengine-legacy
-* the http://seqware.github.com website and manual
-* seqware-ext-testing
+* seqware-queryengine-webservice

-The seqware-common sub-project provides a location for common code and most of the other sub-projects have this as a dependency.
+The seqware-distribution sub-project provides a location for building a "fat" distribution jar.

 ## Prerequisites